A Private Gynaecologist Shares Some Facts on how to Prevent Breast Cancer

 Breast cancer is one of the most common cancers in the UK.
 According to statistics one in eight women will be diagnosed with the disease.
 Survival rates from breast cancer are steadily rising.
 This is mostly the result of improved treatment technology, comprehensive screening programs and rising public consciousness.

-- A renowned private gynaecologist in London says breast cancer can be categorised into several different types.
+- A renowned private gynaecologists in London at Gynae Clinic says breast cancer can be categorised into several different types.
 Breast cancer treatment for every patient is tailored to the type of breast cancer they have with some cancers being more aggressive than others.

 - Although some breast cancers do have a genetic predisposition, very few cases of the disease are found to be hereditary.
 Talk about any concerns about a genetic link with your GP.